Non-Employee Travel and Related Expenses (Candidates, Service Providers, Suppliers, Consultants and Independent Contractors)

 - Other minimal expenses deemed reasonable and necessary may be allowed.
 Non-employees must discuss these items with the approving Cigna manager or designee prior to incurring the cost.

-- Air travel, rental car or other personal travel insurance
+- Air travel, rental car and other personal travel insurance.

-- Charges for a barber, manicurist, beautician, shoeshine, masseur, etc.
+- Charges for barber, manicurist, beautician, shoeshine, masseur, etc.

 - Personal entertainment, such as in-room movies and mini-bars, except for bottled water which will be reimbursable.

 - Fees for dependent care, elder care, pet care, home sitting, etc. Social, country club or golf/tennis fees for personal activities.

-- Activities that are not approved by Risk Management.
+- Business entertainment activities that are not approved by Risk Management.
 Refer to the Business Entertainment section of the Employee Policy.

 - The value of accrued airline miles redeemed for an airline ticket for business travel